Do Dehumidifiers Have Freon? Get the Facts Straight!

 Calling a Licensed Technician

 If your dehumidifier contains refrigerants, such as Freon or R-410A, it’s essential to call a licensed technician to handle the removal process.
 These professionals have the expertise and equipment to safely extract the refrigerant and dispose of it according to industry regulations.
-By entrusting the disposal to a licensed technician, you can have peace of mind knowing that the harmful chemicals will be handled responsibly and in compliance with local and state laws.

 Recycling Options